DIY ESR Meter: Everything You Should Know About a DIY ESR Meter

 Building the Circuit

 This circuit is so easy you can use a perf board for assembly.
-Though it won’t be easy finding an adequate signal transformer for T1/E1 transmission links, you might have one in your parts bin.
+Though it won’t be easy to find an adequate signal transformer for T1/E1 transmission links, you might have one in your parts bin.

-A great alternative and solution to this problem are transformers from switching power supplies (PC ATX supplies).
+A great alternative and solution to this problem is transformers from switching power supplies (PC ATX supplies).
 Another alternative is a larger turn ratio.
-But, there’s a catch.
+But there’s a catch.
 You would have to adjust the 150 Ohm series resistor to a higher value.

 Here’s what the fully assembled circuit looks like: